 Your Shelter Cat May Have Medical Problems

-Because of the crowded conditions of many animal shelters, if is almost inevitable that your newly adopted cat will have one or more medical problems.
+Because of the crowded conditions of many animal shelters, it is almost inevitable that your newly adopted cat has been exposed to diseases and parasites.
 It is important that you have him vetted prior to bringing him into your home, especially if there are other cats in your house.
-The best plan is to set the appointment with your veterinarian for the day you will pick up your cat.
-He or she may ask you to bring a fecal sample, and will want to see whatever medical records the shelter can provide.
+The best plan is to set an appointment with your veterinarian for the day you will pick up your cat.
+Your veterinarian may ask you to bring a fecal sample, and will want to see whatever medical records the shelter can provide.
 If this is your first cat and you do not have a veterinarian, the shelter officials can probably make a recommendation.
 Here are a few of the things your vet will check for:

 Fleas, ticks, and worms are common in crowded shelters.
-Ringworm, a zoonotic disease may also be found.
-If a fecal test discloses worms (most often roundworms or tapeworms), you will be given medication to rid the cat of worms, along with advice on treating the fleas with a bath and/or a topical flea control product.
+Ringworm, a zoonotic fungal infection, may also be found.
+If a fecal test discloses worms (most often roundworms or tapeworms), you will be given medication to rid the cat of worms.
+In the case of tapeworms, you will be given advice on treating fleas with a bath and/or a topical flea control product.

 - Test for Life-Threatening Diseases

-Many shelter cats lived rough on the streets, and may have been exposed to FIV (Feline Immunodeficiency Virus) or FeLV (Feline Leukemia Virus).
+Many shelter cats lived (or are born to mothers that lived) rough on the streets and may have been exposed to FIV (Feline Immunodeficiency Virus) or FeLV (Feline Leukemia Virus).
 You won't want to bring these diseases home to other cats, so testing for them is of high priority.
-If the cat tests negative, you should discuss having him vaccinated against these diseases.
-Much will depend on the known history of the cat.
-If he was an indoor-only cat, he may not need the vaccines.
+Your veterinarian will recommend vaccines based on these test results and the environment that cat has been in.

-A larger percentage of cats in shelters carry the baggage of URIs (Upper Respiratory Infections).
-The most common are: Feline Panleukopenia Virus (Feline Distemper), Feline Calicivirus, and Rhinotracheitis (Feline Herpes Virus) The symptoms include runny eyes, sneezing, and an elevated temperature.
-By far, the most serious of these is panleukopenia, especially for young kittens.
-If your cat tests positive for any of these conditions, your veterinarian will discuss treatment options.
-If he gets a clean bill of health, he will be given vaccinations for these three diseases - these are called "core vaccines," and are recommended for all cats except the very old or very sick.
+A large percentage of cats in shelters carry URIs (Upper Respiratory Infections).
+The most common are: Feline Calicivirus, Rhinotracheitis (Feline Herpes Virus), feline Chlamydia, and Bordetella.
+The symptoms include runny eyes, nasal congestion, sneezing, and an elevated temperature.
+Cats from shelters may have also been exposed to Feline Panleukopenia Virus (Feline Distemper), which is especially serious for young kittens.
+If your cat has contracted any of these conditions, your veterinarian will discuss treatment options.
+If your cat gets a clean bill of health, preventative care will be discussed including a plan for "core vaccines,"--vaccines that are recommended for all cats except the very old or very sick.

 Bringing Your Shelter Cat Home

 Let your cat set the rules at first.
 Don't be surprised if the cat hides under the bed for several days.
-As long as he or she has food, water, a litter box, a place to sleep, and a toy or two, he will be okay.
+As long as there is easy access to food, water, a litter box, a place to sleep, and a toy or two, he will be okay.
 Chances are when you are not in the room, he will be coming out to eat, use the litter box, or explore.